peterk87/nf-flu/docs/output.md

 IRMA output is described in the [official IRMA output documentation](https://wonder.cdc.gov/amd/flu/irma/output.html).

-The primary output from IRMA are the consensus sequences for gene segments, which are used for H/N subtyping.
+The primary output from IRMA are the consensus sequences for gene segments, which are used for H/N subtyping and performed blastn against influenza database to pull top match reference sequences for each segment of each sample.

 ### BLAST analysis